MihaelaBr/portfolio/b_mainproject1.md

 				<header class="major">
 					<h3>Results</h3>
 				</header>
-				<p>The clean Jupyter Notebook with visualisations in it as well as additional information and the used data without PII was added to a github repository (link below).
-The created in Tableau Public Dashboard can be accessed through the second link below. </p>
+				<p>The clean Jupyter Notebook with visualisations in it as well as additional information and the used data without PII was added to a github repository (link below). </p>
 				<ul class="actions">
 					<li>
 						<a href="generic.html" class="button">GitHub repo</a>